Denis Goldberg: 1963–1964: the Rivonia Trial

-The day after being charged, Goldberg and his co-accused met with their lawyers - Bram Fischer, Joel Joffe, Arthur Chaskalson and George Bizos - who told them that their situation was dire and that death by hanging was the likely outcome.
+The day after being charged, Goldberg and his co-accused met with their lawyers – Bram Fischer, Joel Joffe, Arthur Chaskalson and George Bizos – who told them that their situation was dire and that death by hanging was the likely outcome.
 Goldberg, in an effort to protect Mandela and the other leaders, offered to take responsibility by saying that he had exceeded his instructions in regard to weapons manufacture, arguing that the evidence against him was the most difficult to refute given that the plans had clearly been written by him.
 This offer was dismissed by the others.
 An escape plan was discussed, and Goldberg insisted that Esme and the children go into exile, for fear of repercussions should he be successful.
 Esme and the children left for Britain in December 1963, but Goldberg was unable to escape.

 After two of the accused had escaped, the verdict was delivered on 12 June 1964: Bernstein was acquitted and Bob Hepple was discharged; the rest were all found guilty.
 The judge declined to impose the death sentence; instead eight of those convicted were sentenced to four terms of life imprisonment each.
 At 31 years old, Goldberg was the youngest of those sentenced and the only white man.
 His mother, who was in the court for sentencing, did not hear the judge, and shouted “Denis, what is it?
 What did the judge say?", to which Goldberg responded: “Life, and life is wonderful”.

 June 1964: Pretoria Central Prison

 Goldberg was sent to the Whites section of Pretoria Central Prison, while the others were sent to Robben Island.
 Like the others, he did not appeal his sentence.
 He was mostly alone in his cell for 16 to 18 hours a day.
-The prisoners were forbidden to talk amongst themselves and the harsh conditions often led to illness and psychological stress.
+Prisoners were forbidden to talk amongst themselves and the harsh conditions often led to illness and psychological stress.

-After four years, Esme was allowed to visit for the first time, but restricted to five half-hour visits; after another four years she was again allowed to visit, but after that never again, with no explanation given.
-After eight years, his children were allowed to visit and allowed physical contact with him until they reached the age of 16; apart from this, no physical contact was allowed during visits.
+After four years, Esme was allowed to visit for the first time, but restricted to five half-hour visits.
+After another four years she was again allowed to visit, but after that never again, with no explanation given.
+After eight years, his children were allowed to visit, but again with severe restrictions.